-This book assumes you may have never programmed before.
-The book is also written for someone who may have never programmed before using object-oriented programming (OOP) languages.
-There are many Swift books out there, but all of these books assume you have programmed before and know OOP and computer logic.
+This book assumes you have never programmed before.
+The book is also written for someone who may have programmed before but never using object-oriented programming (OOP) languages.
+There are several Swift books out there, but all of these books assume you have programmed before and know OOP and computer logic.
 We wanted to write a book that takes readers from knowing little or nothing about computer programming and logic to being able to program in Swift.
 After all, Swift is a native programming language for the iPhone, iPad, and Mac.

-Over the last seven years, we have taught thousands of students at xcelMe.com to be iPhone/iPad (iOS) developers.
+Over the past six years, we have taught thousands of students at xcelMe.com to be iPhone/iPad (iOS) developers.
 Many of our students have developed some of the most successful iOS apps in their category in the iTunes App Store.
-We have incorporated what we have learned in our first two courses, "Introduction to Object-Oriented Programming" and "Logic and Swift for iPhone/iPad Developers," into this book.
+We have incorporated what we have learned in our first two courses-Introduction to Object-Oriented Programming and Logic and Swift for iPhone/iPad Developers-into this book.